ddysher/ml-notes/cloud-system/middleware/argoproj/argo.md

 **Application CRD**

-The Application CRD is the Kubernetes resource object representing a deployed application f instance in an environment.
+The Application CRD is the Kubernetes resource object representing a deployed application instance in an environment.
 It is defined by two key pieces of information:
 - `source` reference to the desired state in git (repository, revision, path, environment)
 - `destination` reference to the target cluster and namespace.